-Musashi refused—objecting on moral grounds—and one of the subs marked him tardy for it, which they were technically able to do, if not ethically, because they were incompetent or perhaps more innocently incompetent by absentmindedness, that they hadn't already taken attendance at least 20 minutes into the hour, as they were obligated to do (Musashi had not been late).
-By sixth hour he wanted to kill something; anything—he wouldn't have cared if it was himself.
-Just some thing.
+Musashi refused—objecting on moral grounds—and one of the subs marked him tardy for it, which they were technically if not ethically able to do because they were incompetent or perhaps more innocently incompetent by absentmindedness, that they hadn't already taken attendance at least twenty minutes into the hour, as they were obligated to do (Musashi had not been late).
+By sixth hour he wanted to kill something; anything.

 The luxurious comfort of his black Lotus Elise on the ride home helped soothe him, but not completely, because at 4:30 pm, less than 10 seconds before the second episode of X-Play (a show he still watched that had stopped being good a year ago, on a network that had always been at best chaotic evil) came on his girlfriend Jessie left him, she said, for not opening up to her, which considering he'd learned variously from friends and family of hers that she liked telling people other people's secrets would have been difficult.

 Around 7 pm he remembered that the 2004 remake of Dawn of the Dead, written by James Gunn and directed by some commercial guy named Zack Snyder was coming out today (but only the "extra-sex-tacular violent (more loosely edited, oddly-paced) unrated" version, a rating used both because submitting the director's cut to the MPAA would cost money and because that money could be both saved and more, maybe doubled or better, by releasing an "unrated" version, market research said, abstractly) and decided he'd go buy it.
 A beautiful blonde woman gets bisected by chainsaw in it.
 He's 16, and if the Borders cashier won't let him buy it because of his age, though ethically they shouldn't, then he'll walk out of the store with it without paying.